mflova/mflova-coding-guidelines/Python/typing.md

 - `issubclass()` like in `issubclass(cls, MyClass)` will narrow `cls` to be `Type[MyClass]`
 - `type()` like in `type(obj)` is int will narrow `obj` to have `int` type
 - `callable()` like in `callable(obj)` will narrow object to callable type
+- `TypeGuard` used to perform narrowing from any input type to any output type.
+Useful for more complex types where you not only need to check the type of the object but also the variable type inside for example.

 ```python
 def function(arg: object):